Insilico Medicine: Research

-The company "applies DL, big data, and genomis for in silico drug discovery" for various conditions.
-It has sought to develop AI to "identify novel drug targets for untreated diseases", and has pursued dual-purpose therapeutics, "going after a specific disease or several diseases while targeting ageing at the same time".
+The company "applies DL, big data, and genomics for in silico drug discovery" for various conditions.
+It has sought to develop AI to "identify novel drug targets for untreated diseases", and has pursued dual-purpose therapeutics for "a specific disease or several diseases while targeting ageing at the same time".

 In 2019, the company in partnership with researchers at the University of Toronto, used AI to design potential new drugs.
 One was reported to have shown promising initial results when tested in mice.
 Research areas for therapeutics have included fibrosis, immunology, oncology and the central nervous system.
 To demonstrate the capacity of their proprietary AI platforms, the company published two projects on identifying therapeutic targets for ageing and amyotrophic lateral sclerosis in 29 March and 28 June 2022, respectively.

 The company has collaborated with scientists at the University of Chicago, George Mason University, and University of Liverpool, focusing on ageing.
 For ALS, the company worked with researchers from Answer ALS, Johns Hopkins University School of Medicine, Harvard Medical School, Mayo Clinic, Tsinghua University, and 4B Technologies Limited.
 In 2023, it was reported that Insilico had initiated "one of the first mid-stage human trials of a drug discovered and designed by artificial intelligence".

+As of 2026, the company's experimental drug Rentosertib was undergoing a phase 3 clinical trial.
+In September 2026, the company published a study claiming that 6 independent proteomic ageing clocks reported reduced biological age in the treatment arm of a phase 2a clinical trial for the drug.
+Separate pathway analyses "identified potential anti-aging shifts in senescence and metabolic processes".

 Outside of human drugs, in 2021 the company partnered with Swiss company Syngenta weedkillers.